Whistleblowers can expose FCPA violations and stop corruption

 What is the Foreign Corrupt Practices Act (FCPA)?

-The FCPA prohibits U.S. companies and individuals from paying money or any other sort of inducement to a foreign official to influence a decision or action affecting that company’s business.
+The Foreign Corrupt Practices Act (FCPA) is a powerful anti-bribery law that prohibits U.S. companies and individuals from paying money or any other sort of inducement to a foreign official to influence a decision or action affecting that company’s business.

 “. . .
 Offshore does not mean off-limits,” said Robert Khuzami, the former SEC enforcement director, in a statement issued about an FCPA case.